valentin-vogel/estimate/README.md

 # PERT-Estimate

 PERT-Estimation with factors based on Angular 5.
+[Try it!](https://valentin-vogel.github.io/estimate/)

 ## Contributing